-There are the obvious considerations you'll have to take into account when considering leaving your current home.
+There are the obvious considerations to take into account when considering leaving your current home.
 Will you need to sell a property?
 Do you have a notice period on your rental property?
-Could you rent out or sublet your current property either long term or on a site such as Air BnB?
+Could you rent out or sublet your current property either long term or on a site such as AirBnB?

 Do you have the level of education that’s required?
 Is your job title on the skill shortage list?
-Luckily for our industry, the majority of roles within a Games studio are included but you can double check yours on the UK’s Shortage Occupation List (SOL).
+Luckily for our industry, the majority of roles within a Games studio are included but you can double-check yours on the UK’s Shortage Occupation List (SOL).

 Although the visa process should be relatively simple it can be lengthy and affect how quickly you will be able to start at a new company – This varies from country to country, visa to visa.
 At Skillsearch we have seen a dramatic increase in the time for visas to be issued in the UK post Brexit referendum.
 In some circumstances, the visa process is taking 3 + months when previously it was a matter of weeks.